aws/copilot-cli/site/content/docs/developing/internal-albs.en.md

 ## Advanced Configuration

 ### Subnet Placement
-Maybe you would like your internal ALB and service(s) placed in different subnets than each other, or just want to specify subnet placement for one or the other...or both.
+Maybe you would like your internal ALB and service(s) placed in different subnets than each other, or just want to specify subnet placement for one or the other or both.

-With `copilot env init`, use the [`internal-alb-subnets`](../commands/env-init.en.md#what-are-the-flags) flag to pass in the IDs of the subnets in which you'd like the ALB to be placed.
+When you run `copilot env init`, use the [`--internal-alb-subnets`](../commands/env-init.en.md#what-are-the-flags) flag to pass in the IDs of the subnets in which you'd like the ALB to be placed.

 Call out specific subnets in your Backend Service manifest: